Who is a martyr in Islam?

 أَرْواحُهُمْ في جَوْفِ طَيْرٍ خُضْرٍ ، لَهَا قَنَادِيلُ مُعَلَّقَةٌ بِالعَرْشِ ، تَسْرَحُ مِنَ الجَنَّةِ حَيْثُ شَاءَتْ ، ثُمَّ َ تَأْوِي إِلي تِلْكَ القَنَادِيلِ… رواه مسلم.

 Allah Almighty is promising such a huge reward because there is nothing beyond giving your life for Allah’s sake.
-If you are willing to sacrifice your life which is the most precious thing you have, earns such a reward.
+If you are willing to sacrifice your life which is the most precious thing you have, you will earn such a reward.

 Not all shaheed from the battlefield attain this level.
 Some of them are standing in jannah and not moving.